Local SEO Statistics Australia 2024

 24. 43% of customers search about a product when they are in the store

-Now that customers have more options when purchasing online or offline, about 43% use Google to check quick reviews, store inventory, and discounts even when inside a physical store that sells the product.
-That is especially true in the tech, fashion, and cosmetics industry in 2023.
+Now that customers have more options when purchasing online or offline, about 43% use Google to check quick reviews, store inventory, and discounts, even inside a physical store selling the product.
+That is especially true in the tech, fashion, and cosmetics industries in 2024.

 25. About 30% of customers look for local stores every week